 Recent spikes in vet fees have been causing pet owners across the UK a lot of grief.
 In an article published in 2016, the BBC said that vet fees rise by approximately 12% each year.
-Recent research published by Which? puts the average yearly rise of pet insurance claims at 4%.
-And while pet owners are well aware of the costs of standard vet care, the cost of out-of-hours vet services can be a harsh reality-check for many.
+While pet owners are well aware of the costs of standard vet care, the cost of out-of-hours vet services can be a harsh reality-check for many.

 A pet owner from Kent, told The Guardian that she was quoted a price of over £1,800 for a 48-hour hospitalisation of her cat at Vets Now.

 All the providers in our Best pet insurance article would also cover out-of-hours vet fees.